 ‘Pour over’ (or filtered, as it used to be known) is far and away the easiest way to make a cup of coffee since all you really need is a plastic funnel, a cone-shaped paper filter, a mug and three or more spoonfuls of coarsely ground fresh coffee.
 Once set up, it’s simply a case of slowly pouring nearly-boiled water (around 93˚) over the grounds until the cup is full.

 To some degree, the term ‘pour over’ can also apply to filter coffee machines which perform a similar function automatically while you read the morning newspaper or fire off some insults on Facebook and YouTube.

-The best pour over and automatic filter coffee makers in order
+The best pour over and automatic filter coffee makers you can buy in 2022

 This porcelain set is pretty much all you need to make a very decent pour-over brew.
 Simply pop a Melitta paper filter cone into the funnel section, pour hot water through it to warm the ceramic filter holder and then fill the filter with a few heaped teaspoons of your favourite coarsely ground blend.
 Now slowly pour nearly boiled water (about 93˚C) over the grounds to produce a smooth, rich, aromatic kick up the rear.

 You don’t have to use the jug if you don’t want to because the filter holder can also straddle two cups at once.
 To prevent overfilling, viewing slots on either side of the holder allow you to keep tabs on coffee levels.